QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 While there is some variation based on the randoms chosen, we see that a 30 percent dense matrix becomes almost full dense after the product is taken.

-**Sparsity/Structure is not just for storage**:  While we have been emphasizing counting the non-zeros as a heuristic, the primary reason to maintain structure and sparsity is not for using less memory to store the matrices.
+*Sparsity/Structure is not just for storage*:  While we have been emphasizing counting the non-zeros as a useful heuristic, the primary reason to maintain structure and sparsity is not for using less memory to store the matrices.

 Size can sometimes become important (e.g. a 1 million by 1 million tridiagonal matrix needs to store 3 million numbers (i.e, about 6MB of memory), where a dense one requires 1 trillion (i.e., about 1TB of memory).